Being padded. How to create speculative hiding places and loopholes that cover and wrap themselves around bodies in a

 so that as a group they embody a specific social (dis)order.
 It arises out of the awareness that social

 situations are never natural, but to a certain degree are always constructed and manufactured situations.
+A scripted situation not only exhibits the constructed nature of the choreographed social situation,

 but also seeks to facilitate a non-hierarchical being together that establishes itself through the physical